Financial Aid & Scholarships

 Scholarship Appeal Process

 Students are notified by July 1 if their athletic scholarship will be reduced, canceled or not renewed.
 If a scholarship is reduced, canceled or not renewed, the student may submit an appeal to the Financial Aid Office.
 To review the appeal process, please click here.
-For information about the Athletic department’s policies on scholarship renewals, please visit the Athletic Compliance website.

 Federal Work-Study & Other Employment